mdhiebert/meta-minichess/README.md

 ## Changelog
 *[11/25]* Bug fixes and more training.
 Created diagrams and added significant information to the README.

+Implemented new JOAT training loop based on MAML/INSECT.

 *[11/24]* Added `scripts/train.py` to facilitate training.
 Added ability to bypass Arena play and evaluate against random/greedy benchmarks.
 Modified all games to produce greedy/random players for evaluation.